MasonInman29/Evaluation-of-note-taking-NLP/LLM/README.md

 This LLM pipeline:

--   Is fully reproducible\
+-   Is fully reproducible
--   Works with LLaMA\
+-   Works with LLaMA
--   Runs on CPU/GPU/Nova\
+-   Runs on CPU/GPU/Nova
--   Provides interpretable YES/NO outputs\
+-   Provides interpretable YES/NO outputs
+-   Evaluation of results